ngoanhtien/booking-movies-ticket-be/memory-bank/activeContext.md

   - Cần xem xét lại các điểm cuối API (endpoints) để đảm bảo chúng match với API controller trong backend
   - Kiểm tra và cập nhật các TypeScript interface/types để phản ánh cấu trúc dữ liệu thực tế từ API

+## Key Active Issues & Workarounds

+### Booking Redirection Issue & Movie List Button Fix (Workaround Applied)
+- **Problem**: Clicking the "Book Ticket" button on the movie list page (`MovieList.tsx`) for any movie (showing or upcoming) redirected the user to the login page, even if they were already authenticated.
+This did not happen when booking from the movie details page.
+The browser's network tab showed no API calls during this faulty redirection, but backend logs revealed a 401 Unauthorized error for the `GET /api/v1/showtime/{movieId}/by-date` request, which is configured with `permitAll()` in Spring Security.
+- **Investigation Path & Key Findings**:
+    1.  **Frontend Behavior**: The redirection to `/login` was happening on the frontend, likely triggered by the `ProtectedRoute` component in response to an unauthenticated state or a failed API call that wasn't immediately visible in the network tab (possibly an API call within a protected route that fails silently or is handled by a global error handler that triggers logout/redirect).
+    2.  **Backend Log Analysis**:
+        - The `GET /api/v1/showtime/{movieId}/by-date?date=YYYY-MM-DD` endpoint was called by the frontend when attempting to navigate to the booking page (`/bookings/book-movie/{movieId}`).
+        - Spring Security logs (`TRACE` level) showed the `AuthenticationFilter` processing the request.
+Despite the endpoint being `permitAll()`, the filter still processed the JWT token if present in the `Authorization` header.
+        - A `401 Unauthorized` error was thrown by the backend for this request, with the message `An Authentication object was not found in the SecurityContext`.
+This is unexpected for a `permitAll()` endpoint that should ideally ignore authentication status or not fail if an invalid/expired token is passed (unless explicitly configured to do so).
+        - The JWT token being sent was confirmed to be valid and not expired (token validity is 30 days).
+    3.  **Hypothesis**: The `AuthenticationFilter` (or a related security component) might be incorrectly invalidating the security context or failing to establish an anonymous authentication for `permitAll()` routes when a (valid) token is present but perhaps not expected or processed correctly for such routes.
+It's also possible that some downstream processing in the `ShowtimeController` or `ShowtimeService` for `/showtime/{movieId}/by-date` makes an implicit security check that fails.
 ### User Role Upgrade to ADMIN (PREVIOUS)
 - **Action**: Nâng cấp role của tài khoản người dùng `mrrdavidd1` từ USER lên ADMIN để có quyền truy cập vào admin panel.
 - **Database Connection Details**: